Disclaimer

 How Much Do Havanese Cost?

-Having this silky coat puppy is a passion of many admirers.
-Many people wish to know: how much does a Havanese cost?
-Well, the average price of a Havanese puppy lies somewhere between $1000 to $1500.
+Many admirers are passionate about having this silky-coated puppy.
+Many people wish to know how much a Havanese costs.
+Well, a Havanese puppy’s average price is between $1,000 and $1,500.
 But it mainly depends on the type of breeder.
-You can get these furballs for as low as $500 from puppy mills and as high as 3000 dollars from reputable Havanese breeders.
+You can get these furballs for as low as $500 from puppy mills and as high as $3,000 from reputable Havanese breeders.

 Cost of a Havanese Puppy

 Of course, the decision is yours.
-You can go ahead and happily purchase a puppy at a ridiculously low price, but it will be smart not to expect the canine to be free from any underline health concerns.
+You can happily purchase a puppy at a ridiculously low price, but it’s smart not to expect the canine to be free from any underlying health concerns.

 You might wonder why they are so expensive.
 Well, the price of a Havanese dog breed is primarily affected by several factors.
 The availability or inaccessibility of these factors determines the price tag of a Havanese puppy.